akxx87/parserikeapyton/README.md

-Parser ikea python witch sellenium
+Parser ikea python with using sellenium